A Song for Simeon: Arguments over antisemitism

 Julius' view is considered extreme by many critics.
-Comparatively, Julius tempered his harsh criticism by claiming that Eliot's anti-Semitism does not detract from the poetry and that it offers a creative force showing rare imaginative power to Eliot's art.
+Comparatively, Julius tempered his harsh criticism by claiming that Eliot's antisemitism does not detract from the poetry and that it offers a creative force showing rare imaginative power to Eliot's art.
 Literary critic and professor Christopher Ricks agreed, citing the wit and commentary of Eliot's depictions of Jews; he asserts that Eliot was at his most brilliant in his prejudice.